Quick icebreakers for online meetings (that don’t suck)

 7. Agile Pictionary

 We played this over a longer session.
-Each player is given a word to draw and their team or the whole group has to try and guess what the word is within a time limit.
+Each player is given a word to draw, and their team or the whole group has to try to guess what word is within a time limit.

 I’ll leave you to guess the words.